 - Obtain the necessary equipment and supplies.
 You might be able to get them wholesale at cleaning specialty businesses.
 Items to have on your list include cloths, disinfectant, air freshener, trash bags, broom, mop, vacuum, cleaners, and a carrying caddy.
 You would need equipment for each cleaning team if you're hiring help.

 - Create your pricing structure, including how you'll calculate bids, billing system, and contract agreements.

-- Print business cards, brochures and other printed materials.
+- Print business cards, brochures, and other printed materials.

 - Market your business.
-Use your network, put ads in business media your target market reads, have magnets or other sign on your vehicle, and any other marketing tactics that will help you get the word out.
+Use your network, put ads in business media your target market reads, have magnets or a sign on your vehicle, and any other marketing tactics that will help you get the word out.

 - Do a good job and ask for testimonials and/or referrals to build your business faster.